 Section 1: Solutions, Solubility, and Concentration

 When forming a solution, there are three ways to speed up the rate of the dissolving process.
 First, stirring a solution brings more solvent in contact with the solute.
 The solvent attracts the particles of the solute, causing the solute to dissolve faster.
 Another way to speed up the dissolving process of a solid in a liquid is to increase the surface area.
-By breaking up a solid and crushing it into powder, it allows more solvent to come into contact with the solute.
+Breaking up a solid and crushing it into powder allows more solvent to come into contact with the solute.
 Finally, increasing the temperature of a solvent also speeds up the rate at which something dissolves.
 Increasing the temperature speeds up particles, causing them to bump into each other, break apart, and come into contact with the solvent.

 The amount of solute in any given solvent is called concentration.
 It’s the percentage by volume of a solute in a solvent.
-It something is concentrated, there is a large amount of solute in a solvent.
+If something is concentrated, there is a large amount of solute in a solvent.
 If something is dilute, there is a small amount of solute in the solvent.